yuvalbl/meetups/03.Reactive_Programming_intro/Readme.md

-# Reactive Programming - what & why?
+# Reactive Programming
+## what & why?

 (This document is optimized for presentation using [reveal-md](https://github.com/webpro/reveal-md))

 ---

 # Overview
-Reactive Programming:  what is it, and why it is a big deal?
+Reactive Programming - what is it, and why it is a big deal?

 ## Goals
 <!-- .element: class="fragment" -->